qobilidop/srcnn/README.md

+#### Update on 2018-10-07

+Just find that fast.ai now has a fantastic [lecture on super resolution](http://course.fast.ai/lessons/lesson14.html).
+Check it out!

+#### Update on 2018-03-30

 Beyond our expectation, this 2-week course project got some visitors.
-Although the project's quality is not to our satisfactory, all the authors have since moved on to other things, with no intention to perfect it.
-Thus we felt obliged to list some useful resources here for anyone who happen to find our page:
+Although the project's quality is not to our satisfactory, all the authors have since moved on to other things, with no intention to improve it.
+Thus we felt obliged to list some useful resources here for anyone who stumbles on our page:

 - [huangzehao/Super-Resolution.Benckmark](https://github.com/huangzehao/Super-Resolution.Benckmark)
 - [IvoryCandy/super-resolution](https://github.com/IvoryCandy/super-resolution)
 - [YapengTian/Single-Image-Super-Resolution](https://github.com/YapengTian/Single-Image-Super-Resolution)

-There are surely much more resources than listed above, search `super resolution` on GitHub and you'll find them.
+There are much more resources on this topic than listed above.
+One way to find them is to search `super resolution` on GitHub.

 What follows is the original README: